 As part of its approach in dealing with these two questions, the EPDP Team agreed to commence with identifying possible guidance to Registrars and/or Registries who decide to differentiate between registrations of legal and natural persons.

+Definitions (note, these are derived from previous EPDP-related work, as indicated below):

+EPDP-p1-IRT: “Publication”, “Publish”, and “Published” means to provide Registration Data in the publicly accessible Registration Data Directory Services.

+EPDP-p1-IRT: "Registration Data" means the data element values collected from a natural or legal person or generated by Registrar or Registry Operator, in either case in connection with a Registered Name in accordance with Section 7 of this Policy.

+EPDP-P1 Final Report: Disclosure: The processing action whereby the Controller accepts responsibility for release of personal information to third parties upon request.

 Background Information and EPDP Team Observations